Lean4Lean: Verifying a Typechecker for Lean, in Lean: Related work

-Self-verification of ITP systems has been done in Coq \cite{coqincoq}, HOL Light \cite{harrison-holhol}, Isabelle \cite{nipkow21}, and Metamath Zero \cite{mm0-paper}, and to some extent self-verification also overlaps with bootstrapping theorem provers such as Milawa \cite{davis09} and Candle \cite{candle,Kumar14}.
-But the most similar work is unquestionably MetaCoq \cite{sozeau20,coqcoqcorrect,sozeau23}, which is a project to develop a verified typechecker for Coq, in Coq.
-It is significantly more complete than the previous effort \cite{coqincoq}, but is not yet capable of verifying the Coq standard library due to lack of eta-conversion and template polymorphism; eta-conversion is work in progress \cite{lennon-bertrand2022}, and universe polymorphism is planned to be reorganised in Coq's kernel.
+Self-verification of ITP systems has been done in Rocq \cite{coqincoq}, HOL Light \cite{harrison-holhol}, Isabelle \cite{nipkow21}, and Metamath Zero \cite{mm0-paper}, and to some extent self-verification also overlaps with bootstrapping theorem provers such as Milawa \cite{davis09} and Candle \cite{candle,Kumar14}.
+But the most similar work is unquestionably MetaRocq \cite{sozeau20,coqcoqcorrect,sozeau23}, which is a project to develop a verified typechecker for Rocq, in Rocq.
+It is significantly more complete than the previous effort \cite{coqincoq}, but is not yet capable of verifying the Rocq standard library due to lack of eta-conversion and template polymorphism; eta-conversion is work in progress \cite{lennon-bertrand2022}, and universe polymorphism being reorganised in Rocq's kernel \cite{poiret2025}.
 With \lfl we took the approach of quickly getting to feature parity with the real Lean kernel and proving correctness later, so we ended up with a feature-complete typechecker but are still lacking in some theorems.
-Our work also overlaps to some extent with Template-Coq \cite{anand18,boulierphd,winterhalterphd}, a certified metaprogramming framework for Coq developed in the MetaCoq repo.
+Our work also overlaps to some extent with Template-Rocq \cite{anand18,boulierphd,winterhalterphd}, a certified metaprogramming framework for Rocq developed in the MetaRocq repo.

-As was mentioned, MetaCoq also has to deal with many of the same issues proving properties of the typing judgment, and one may hope for proofs from MetaCoq to be useful in \lfl and vice-versa.
-Unfortunately, there are some important details that differ: \begin{itemize} \item In MetaCoq, the conversion relation is a partial order rather than an equivalence relation, because of universe cumulativity, so \sref{Conjecture}{conj:IsDefEq.uniq} doesn't hold as stated.
+As was mentioned, MetaRocq also has to deal with many of the same issues proving properties of the typing judgment, and one may hope for proofs from MetaRocq to be useful in \lfl and vice-versa.
+Unfortunately, there are some important details that differ: \begin{itemize} \item In MetaRocq, the conversion relation is a partial order rather than an equivalence relation, because of universe cumulativity, so \sref{Conjecture}{conj:IsDefEq.uniq} doesn't hold as stated.
 Nevertheless, there are theorems regarding ``principal types'' which can be used to play the same role. \item Unlike in \lfl, the conversion relation is \emph{untyped}: there is no mutual induction between typing and definitional equality, which massively simplifies matters.
-In Lean this is unfortunately not an option because of the \textsc{t-proof-irrel} rule, which is absent in Coq. \item Lean's typechecker is known to not be complete, owing to some of the undecidability results in \cite{leantt}, but MetaCoq \cite{sozeau23,lennonbertrandphd} has a proof of completeness. \end{itemize}
+In Lean this is unfortunately not an option because of the \textsc{t-proof-irrel} rule, which is expressed in a different way in Rocq. \item Lean's typechecker is known to not be complete, owing to some of the undecidability results in \cite{leantt}, but MetaRocq \cite{sozeau23,lennonbertrandphd} has a proof of completeness. \end{itemize}